Sophia Loren once said “Everything you see I owe to spaghetti.” The same can equally be said of our parents.

 One of the things I recall Mum making regularly when I was growing up was Spaghetti Bolognese.
 It was something my Dad and brother loved, and, although I wasn’t officially a vegetarian back then, having never liked the taste of meat, I kind of looked forward to it because I could eat the soft squidgy spaghetti and usually palm off the Bolognese to my brother, when Mum wasn’t looking!

-So today I have a spaghetti recipe that even die hard carnivores would have a hard time passing up.
-I know, because my die hard carnivore, aka my husband Troy, hovered around the kitchen while I was cooking my Spaghetti and Mushroom and Quinoa Vegetarian “Meatballs” waiting for it to be ready, and sneakily “quality tested” some before I’d cooked them in sauce!
+So today I have a vegetarian spaghetti recipe that even die hard carnivores would have a hard time passing up.
+I know, because my die hard carnivore, aka my husband Troy, hovered around the kitchen while I was cooking my Spaghetti and Vegetarian “Meatballs” waiting for it to be ready.
+He even sneakily “quality tested” some before I’d cooked them in sauce!

-The “meatballs” are essentially my Mushroom and Quinoa Burgers formed into “meatballs” instead of patties.
+These vegetarian “meatballs” are essentially my Mushroom and Quinoa Burgers formed into “meatballs” instead of patties.
 These vegetarian meatballs are then browned in a frying pan before they finish cooking in a warm bath of tomato sauce.
-If you want more of a Bolognese version of this recipe, simply leave the eggs out of the base and brown the mixture as you would the meatballs in step 3.
+If you want more of a Bolognese and vegan version of this recipe, simply leave the eggs out of the base and brown the mixture as you would the meatballs in step 3.

 - mushroom and quinoa "burger mix", recipe here